ashleydavis/personal-web-page/index.md

 - Bootstrapping your microservices application and development process
 - Moving from monolithic application structure to microservices
-- Recruiting and coaching/training your development team
+- Recruiting and/or training your development team
 - Setup for fast and reliable automated software deployment and testing (continuous delivery)
-- Fullstack JavaScript development (Browser, Node.js, Ionic and Electron)
+- Fullstack JavaScript/TypeScript development (Browser, Node.js, Ionic and Electron)
 - Data analysis, visualization and pipelines

 <a href="#contact">Please reach out to me</a>